Apply for scholarships

 Each scholarship has selection criteria.
-Scholarship applicants, who meet the eligibility criteria, are assessed and in some cases applicants are interviewed by a selection committee.
+Scholarship applicants are assessed on the basis of the criteria and their supporting documentation.
+In some cases applicants are interviewed by a selection committee.
 The best candidate is offered the scholarship.

-Selection criteria can include academic merit which includes Grade Point Average (GPA) or Australian Tertiary Admission Rank (ATAR), equity criteria (financial hardship, sole parent/carer, non-English speaking background, medical condition/disability, Indigenous etc), location (rural or isolated), personal attributes, performance at interview or a combination of selection criteria.
+Selection criteria can include academic merit which includes Grade Point Average (GPA) or Australian Tertiary Admission Rank (ATAR), educational disadvantage (financial hardship, sole parent/carer, non-English speaking background, medical condition/disability, Indigenous etc), location (rural or isolated), personal attributes, performance at interview or a combination of these things.

 What happens when I am successful for a scholarship?

 You will receive an email with the offer of the scholarship and the conditions relating to the scholarship.
 To accept or decline your scholarship you need to login to MyHub at https://myhub.newcastle.edu.au.